Vutrisiran: Ocular Adverse Events

 PATIENT COUNSELING INFORMATION Section 17 Recommended Vitamin A Supplementation

-AE = adverse event; AER = adverse event rate; ATTR = transthyretin amyloidosis; ATTR-CM = transthyretin amyloidosis with cardiomyopathy; CV = cardiovascular; hATTR = hereditary transthyretin amyloidosis; hATTR-PN = hereditary transthyretin amyloidosis with polyneuropathy; IV = intravenous; mNIS+7 = modified Neuropathy Impairment Score +7; OLE = open-label extension; PY = patient-years; RTE = randomized treatment extension; SOC = system organ class; wtATTR = wild-type transthyretin amyloidosis.
+AE = adverse event; AER = adverse event rate; ATTR = transthyretin amyloidosis; ATTR-CM = transthyretin amyloidosis with cardiomyopathy; CV = cardiovascular; EAER = exposure-adjusted event rate; hATTR = hereditary transthyretin amyloidosis; hATTR-PN = hereditary transthyretin amyloidosis with polyneuropathy; HLT = high-level term; IV = intravenous; mNIS+7 = modified Neuropathy Impairment Score +7; OLE = open-label extension; PT = preferred term; PY = patient-years; RTE = randomized treatment extension; SOC = system organ class; wtATTR = wild-type transthyretin amyloidosis.

 7. AMVUTTRA (vutrisiran) Prescribing Information.
 Cambridge, MA: Alnylam Pharmaceuticals, Inc.